Courses for First-Year Students

 Students who have scored a 3 or 4 on the AP chemistry exam, or a 5 or 6 on the IB chemistry exam, may place into the accelerated general chemistry sequence CHEM 171/172 and therefore may begin with CHEM 171 (and lab course Chem 181) in fall quarter.
 You will receive credit for CHEM 101 (and lab course Chem 121) upon successful completion of CHEM 171.
 You will need to take the ALEKS math exam to take Chem 171.

 Students who have scored a 1 or 2 on the AP chemistry exam or did not take the AP chemistry exam should register for CHEM 101 (and lab course Chem 121).
 You will need to take the ALEKS math exam to take Chem 101.

-2. If you did not take the AP Chemistry exam or the IB chemistry exam, but think you have a very good high school chemistry background and therefore would succeed in a higher level chemistry course than CHEM 101, you may take Northwestern University’s online chemistry placement exam.
-This exam must be completed by August 1st.
+2. If you did not take the AP Chemistry exam or the IB chemistry exam, but think you have a very good high school chemistry background and therefore would succeed in a higher level chemistry course than CHEM 101, you may receive higher placement when you take Northwestern University’s online chemistry placement exam.
+This exam must be completed by August 1.

 Chemistry Placement Exam

 ALEKS Math Exam

 Basic math skills in algebra, trigonometry, and geometry are essential for success in a general chemistry course.
 Therefore, all first-year students wanting to take either Chem 101 or Chem 171 must take the ALEKS math assessment exam by August 1st.
 This is an exam that tests your basic pre-calculus math skills so you must take this exam regardless of your math AP score.
 Please contact the Math Department for exam information.

 First-Year Students Considering the Chemistry Major